How to create a DDF national shared pool feed

 - Step 4: Click "Sign-in"

-2) From here you need to navigate to the "DDF®" section by clicking the link in the main navigation:
+2) From here you need to navigate to the "My Tools" then "Data Distribution Facility (DDF®)" section by clicking the link in the main navigation:

-3) Now you have to start creating a new "National Shared Pool" feed by clicking the "Data Feed" icon as shown here:
+3) Now you have to start creating a new "National Shared Pool" feed by clicking the "Data Feeds" icon as shown here:

 4) Continue the process by clicking the green "Add a Data Feed" button: